 Something about sprouts just screams health food.
-As public awareness of nutrition exploded in the 1970s, sprouts popped up seemingly everywhere—suddenly everything from garden salads to tuna sandwiches featured a tangle of nutty, earthy alfalfa spouts.
+As public awareness of nutrition exploded in the 1970s, sprouts popped up seemingly everywhere—suddenly everything from garden salads to tuna sandwiches featured a tangle of nutty, earthy alfalfa sprouts.

 And the fad hasn’t gone anywhere.
 Why?
 Because besides being full of flavor, sprouting makes almost any nut, seed, or grain much more nutritious.
-To understand what the fuss about, you need understand exactly what a sprout is.
+To understand what the fuss is about, you need understand exactly what a sprout is.
 Grains and nuts are actually the dormant seeds of a plant.
 (A grain of wheat, for example, is really the berry of the wheat plant.)
 When you add water to a grain or seed, it will begin to germinate—that is, attempt to grow into a plant.
 Stopping this process soon after it begins creates a sprout, and you’re left with sprouted nuts.

 These are living foods—up until the day they’re harvested, sprouts are growing a new plant.
 They contain higher levels of amino acids, vitamins, and minerals than their dormant grain cousins.
 The process of sprouting changes the composition of the grain, often producing more vitamin C and B along the way.
 The sprout will also use up some of its starch as it grows, giving it a higher concentration of protein than a grain.
 Some people find this makes sprouted grains more easily digestible.
 Even more important, sprouting produces the enzyme phytase, which helps the body absorb a larger amount of vitamins and minerals from food.

 Sprouting is a simple process, and with just a little practice, you can sprout your own nuts, seeds, and grains.
 Beginners might consider cooking all of their sprouts before eating them—the U.S. Department of Health and Human Services recommends this as the best way to reduce the risk of foodborne illness.